Rice's whale: Predation

 There are no known observations of predation on Rice's whales, but it is likely that its main predator is the killer whale, which is known in the Gulf of Mexico, as they have been seen attacking local sperm whales and dolphins and are the only known natural predator of the Bryde's whale.
 There is debated speculation that some baleen whales migrate as an anti-predator adaptation, but the Rice's whale is a non-migratory species that clearly lacks this trait.
-A known common defensive behavior of rorquals is to flee upon encounter by killer whales, although this would be less effective when a calf is needed to be protected.
+A known common defensive behavior of rorquals is to flee upon encounter by killer whales, although this would be less effective when a calf must be protected.
 Killer whales have also been observed to efficiently kill calves within minutes to hours in such a scenario.
 Given the likely low reproductive rate of Rice's whales due to their small numbers, the species would be especially vulnerable to such predation if it exists, although its rarity makes the chance of observing predation extremely low.
-The hunting of only a few calves or mothers can be sufficient enough to drive the population into a predator pit, a situation where the population is trapped in indefinitely low numbers due to predation.
+The hunting of only a few calves or mothers can be sufficient to drive the population into a predator pit, a situation where the population is trapped in indefinitely low numbers due to predation.

 Another potential predator may be the great white shark, which is known to hunt North Atlantic right whale calves in nursery waters off the coast of Florida and Georgia.
 In addition, it is a common scavenger of Bryde's whale carcasses elsewhere in the world.
 Like killer whales, however, there is no direct proof that great whites hunt Rice's whales.